 - Discussion of Hinduism

-This study group, composed of mental health professionals from diverse backgrounds, included psychoanalysts from a classical ego psychoanalytic point of view and those from the newer ‘relational’ school; clinicians and non-clinicians; and academics and non-academics.
+This diverse group of mental health professionals, who met from 2007-2009, included psychoanalysts from a classical ego psychoanalytic point of view and those from the newer ‘relational’ school; clinicians and non-clinicians; and academics and non-academics.
 Presentations alternated between those of a clinical nature and those focused on religious texts.
 Presentors, discussants and participants included: David Stein, M.D.; Paul Marcus, Ph.D.; Eric Marcus,M.D.; Karen Starr, PsyD; Jill Salberg, PhD.; Irene Wineman; Brian Grobois, M.D.; Tony Stern, M.D.; Jennifer Nields, M.D.; Michelle Friedman, M.D.; Jan Carino, M.D.; Professor Harvey Sober; Ellenor Ehrenkranz, Phd, MSW; Yitzhak Berger, PhD; Miriam Arond, MA; Sarah Pauker, MS; Lionel Arond; Sherry Katz-Benoit, M.D.; Pam Ehrenkranz,MSW; Matt Greenberg, MSW; Shelley Eisenman, M.D.; Al Dressinger, M.D.; Brian Fallon, M.D.; Steve Gelles.

 “Faith as the Fulcrum of Psychic Change: Applying the Metaphors of Transformation of Jewish Mysticism to Psychoanalytic Process” (September 9, 2007) Karen Starr, Psy.D. , Visiting Assistant Professor and Postdoctoral Fellow at The Graduate Center, The City University of New York, presented work from her book Repair of the Soul: Metaphors of Transformation in Jewish Mysticism and Psychoanalysis, on the interrelation between Kaballah and Psychoanalysis.
 Discussant: Paul Marcus, Ph.D., Training and Supervising Analyst with the National Psychological Association for Psychoanalysis (NPAP) in NYC and author of numerous books, including Ancient Religious Wisdom, Spirituality and Psychoanalysis (2003), Psychoanalytic Versions of the Human Condition: Philosophies of Life and Their Impact on Practice (1998) edited, Marcus and Rosenberg, and Psychoanalytic Reflections on the Holocaust: Selected Essays (1984) edited Steven Luel and Paul Marcus.